Welcome to the fourth step in our free professional learning series on class and student blogging!

 Kathleen Morris has shared some thoughts on why comments count in a blog post:

-- Comments turn your blog from a static space to an interactive space.
+- Comments turn your blog from a static space into an interactive space.

 - They allow for back and forth conversation which can lead to a huge amount of learning.